FirstLegoLeague/displaySystem/readme.md

 Since the display can be controlled by javascript, you could create a control window with buttons and such to control everything.
 You may set this up with two monitors, one facing the audience and one facing you.
 This way, you can control the screen without having buttons visible.

-However, we have already done this for you, but there is a catch.
+Luckily, we have already done this for you, but there is a catch.
 The control window does not work when you are using the display system directly from the file system (if this is the case, the address bar starts with `file:///`).
 There are a few ways to solve this:

 - Use the [online version](http://firstlegoleague.github.io/displaySystem/), but as said, there is not much to customize here.
 - Host it somewhere online (most hosting providers allow you to FTP the files).